copperwater/xNetHack/doc/xnh-changelog-7.0.md

     material, and specific weapon-versus-monster damage adjustments such as blessed weapons versus undead.)
   - Can be dual wielded with the other Brands.
+- New monster "phoenix": an orange B that is quite powerful with difficulty 20.
+  Strongly lawful (thus is likely to be peaceful to lawful players), attacks with bites and fire claws, and explodes in a ball of fire when killed, which produces a phoenix egg that will soon hatch anew into a phoenix.

 ### Interface changes